SolarSpec/ScriptsAndFunctions/README.md

 <!-- GETTING STARTED -->
 # Getting Started

-To begin using this app, follow these simple steps to ensure you have the necessary prerequisites and proper installation.
+To begin using this enhanced app, follow these simple steps to ensure you have the necessary prerequisites and proper installation.

 ### Prerequisites

-1. MATLAB (R2020b or newer recommended)
+1. MATLAB (R2021a or newer recommended for full App Designer support)
 2. Required MATLAB Toolboxes:
    - Parallel Computing Toolbox
    - Optimization Toolbox